 It’s hard to beat the Arctic during this period, which is why so many expeditions happen during this time.
 Ice recedes further, making the smaller islands of Svalbard accessible.
-Tundra flowers go into bloom and coat the ordinarily barren landscape in colour.
+Tundra flowers go into bloom and coat the ordinarily barren landscape in color.
 Much of the Arctic’s iconic wildlife is on the move during this period, with reindeer (caribou) migrating in preparation for breeding season.
 Midnight sun is still out and about in northern Svalbard.

 From mid-July to mid-August you might: